StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/map_keys.md

 3 rows in set (0.05 sec)
 ```

-After a Hive catalog is created in your database, you can use this catalog and the map_keys() function to obtain all the keys from each row of the `col_map` column.
+After a [Hive catalog](../../../data_source/catalog/hive_catalog.md#create-a-hive-catalog) is created in your cluster, you can use this catalog and the map_keys() function to obtain all the keys from each row of the `col_map` column.

 ```Plain
 select map_keys(col_map) from hive_map order by col_int;